 Open a Conversation

-Click on ‘Note’.
-A yellow text box will appear.
+Click on 'Note'.
+A yellow text box appears.
 This yellow text box indicates that only team members can read the note.

 Tag a team member by typing @ + Name

-A notification is sent to the tagged team member.
-Your colleague can also leave a reply by using Notes.
-All team members see the notes, but only the team member who is tagged gets a notification.
+A notification will be sent to the tagged team member.
+Your colleague can also leave a reply using Notes.
+All team members see the notes, but only the team member who is tagged receives a notification.
 Partners and customers cannot see the notes.

-Want to access messages with a specific status or are you looking for other ways to get your conversations in order?
-The following filters will help you find what you're looking for quickly.
+Do you want to consult messages with a specific status or are you looking for other ways to organize your conversations?
+The following filters will help you quickly find what you are looking for.
+Of course, you can also search for keywords via the search bar at the top.

 You can filter by: